himanshurawlani/fully_convolutional_network/README.md

 3. Creating a generator in Keras to load and process a batch of data in memory
 4. Training the network with variable batch dimensions
 5. Deploying the model using TensorFlow Serving

+I'd love to have your suggestions and improvements to the repository, feel free to raise a GitHub issue for the same.